 Vinyl Impact Windows

-Vinyl is an all around, aesthetically pleasing window that can be designed to fit just about any decor or design style in a home.
+Vinyl is an all around, aesthetically pleasing window that can be designed to fit just about any type of decorative or design style in a home.
 The thickness of the material generally causes the window to experience fewer chips and cracks, but are still not as strong as aluminum.
 The thick nature of vinyl is also a noise reducer, providing quiet indoors whether you are in the city or in the suburbs.

 However, if you live in an area that is prone to extreme cold, high temperatures, or experiences harsh environmental conditions or disasters like flooding, blizzards, heat waves, and more, vinyl is notoriously the most energy efficient window on the market, and homeowners find energy bills to be lower because of the barrier vinyl creates sealing off the outside world from entering inside a home.